The Maloney-Shamie Vision Institute is an Authorized FDA Study Center for vision correction technology.

 During cataract surgery, Dr. Maloney or Dr. Shamie can insert either a standard lens or a Toric lens with no change in surgical procedure.
 Patients can correct two vision problems in one surgery.
 This removes the overall risks associated with having two separate surgeries and increases the benefits attached to cataract surgery.

-Los Angeles residents can get more information about Toric IOL lenses by booking an appointment with one of the doctors at The Maloney-Shamie Vision Institute.
-They are considered among the top eye MDs in America, and Dr. Maloney has trained over 1000 eye surgeons in highly demanding procedures such as LASIK and lens replacement surgery.
-The doctors at The Maloney-Shamie Vision Institute have the goal to restore sharp vision without the need for corrective lenses or to get as close to that ideal as is physically possible.
+Los Angeles residents can get more information about Toric IOL lenses by booking an appointment with at The Maloney-Shamie Vision Institute.
+Our doctors are considered among the top eye MDs in America, and Dr. Maloney alone has trained over 1000 eye surgeons in highly demanding procedures such as LASIK and lens replacement surgery.
+Their goal is to restore sharp vision without the need for corrective lenses or to get as close to that ideal as is physically possible.

 Frequently Asked Toric Lenses Questions